Port Forwarding

 More details #

-• The local port part of the argument is optional, with out the same port will be used locally as on the remote.
+• The local port component of the -L argument is optional, and without it the same port will be used locally as on the remote.

 • Port-forwarding only supports TCP, not UDP.